bhubie/talks/making-impossible-states-impossible/slides/slides.md

 States for the License Plate Recognition
 Error states for the License Plate Recognition

-Though it is unlikely - it is possible to still get in a state where we have a LPR error message and a License plate text.
+The view model currently allows us to be in a state where we have an Error loading the image while displaying license plate text.

 -->